stelzinga/MF/Management_Framework-Appendix.md

 - Project/Stream/Action: Red (overdue) and Green (complete) in decreasing intensity based on Project, Stream (light red/green), Action (soft red/green).

 #### MMS Tracker
-The Sheet *Tracker* is like a dashboard for a Manager.
-Its basic setup is simple yet versatile and has features linked to Goals, Sub-Goals, Routines, Projects using expanded elements from Objective Notation, see [## Objective Notation] below.

-The Tracker is for Managers and serves several purposes:
+The Sheet *Tracker* acts as a master dashboard for a Manager.
+Its basic setup is simple yet versatile and has features linked to Goals, Sub-Goals, Routines, Projects based on an expanded version of Objective Notation, see [## Objective Notation] below.
+The Tracker serves several purposes:
 - Capture all Routines for the Manager: this helps keeping track of recurring items a Manager does himself
 - Capture all ongoing Projects relevant to the Venture
 - Capture all potential Projects
-- Ability to filter, sort such that relevant Data for specific occasions is available
+- Ability to filter, sort such that relevant Data for specific occasions is available e.g. meetings with Reports, Managers, Peers.
-- Use the data for Reporting
+- Ability to use the data for Reporting

 Key functionalities are as follows:

-Calculated Columns
-A series of calculated columns
+- Calculated Columns: a series of calculated columns help with stats and reporting.

-Reporting Columns
-- Reporting Y/N: calculated based on Calculated Columns
-- Force Reporting: to override calculated Reporting
+- Reporting Columns: a combination of a calculated Column + an override to force reporting on/off for a given item.
-- Tag: a free field to use in Reporting or Filtering or Sorting
+- Tag: a free field to use in Reporting or Filtering or Sorting.
+The content is a comma separated list of 'Tags'.

-Who Colums
+ - Who Columns :
-There are several columns to indicate Who.
-- Whom For Lvl 1 and 2 allowing for Activities and Sub-Activities (use "_all" if nonspecific Sub-Activity)
+     - Whom For Lvl 1 and Lvl 2: allowing for Activities and Sub-Activities (with "_all" if a non-specific Sub-Activity
-- Whom By lvl 1 and 2: allowing for Groups and Staff (use "_all" if no specific Staff)
+    - Whom By Lvl 1 and Lvl 2: allowing for Groups and Staff (with "_all" if no specific Staff)

-Goals Columns
+- Goals Columns:
-- Goals: linked to standard Goals in Sheet = Static
+    - Standard Goals as per the Management Framework and also in = Static
-- Sub- Goals: linked to standard Sub-Goals in Sheet = Static
+    - Sub- Goals also linked to standard Sub-Goals in Sheet = Static
     - Initiative: allowing to create cross sectional Initiatives

-Status Columns
+- Status Columns
     - Planning Type: Project or Routine
     - Status: Open, Started, Pending, Completed, Urgent

-Name Columns
-- Name: as per the Objective Notation
+- Name Column: as per the Objective Notation

-Reference Columns
+- Reference Columns:
     - Details: anything that cannot be kept in the Name
-- Notes: Task Notation dd-mm-yy: Notes
+    - Notes: Task Notation Comments of the form "dd-mm-yy: xxx"
     - Tasks: Task Notation Tasks, can include comments too
-NB: Task Notation and Objective Notation are the same, see [## Task Notation]
-- Remaining Task: count of non-conpleted Tasks
+    - Remaining Task: count of non-completed Tasks
     - Task Progress: Remaining Tasks / Total Tasks as a %

-Date Columns (al hidden)
+- Date Columns (all hidden)
     - Period indicator: for Routines
-- Nr Occurences / year: for Routines
+    - Nr Occurrences / year: for Routines
     - Time in hours/ occurrence: for Routines
     - Total time /year (days): calculated: for Routines
     - Start: for Projects, start date
     - End: for Projects, end date
     - Hold: for Projects, hold or pending date
-- Conplete: for Projects, completion date
+    - Complete: for Projects, completion date
     - Effort: total effort in days per year for Projects

-Gantt Chart Columns
-- 24 Months columns: conditional formatted: small letter light grey, a Capital letter, dark grey, to indicate milestone(s)
+- Gantt Chart Columns: 12 Months columns: conditional formatted: small letter light grey, a Capital letter, dark grey, to indicate milestone(s)

-Calculated Columns
-More Calculated Columns
+- Many Custom Fields (20 in total) for Venture specific needs

-Recommended Usage
+MMS Tracker Recommended Usage
-- Projects:
+- Projects (planned):
-    - Create high-level entries only
+    - Create high-level entries & provide relevant details including default Change Goals.
-    - For each Project deliverable create a Task (helps tracking)
+    - For each Project Deliverable create a Task (helps tracking)
     - Tag planned Months during which it is active with 'x'
-    - Tag last Month the Project is active with 'X'
+    - Update the Gantt Chart to reflect the lifetime of the Project
     - For hard deadlines add them in Details or in End
-    - NB: x and X can be any small and Capital letter
+- Projects (potential):
+    - As above but use Change Goal = prj & Sub-Goal one that reflects it is a potential Goal for next period
-- Routines
+- Routines:
-    - Create only generic Routines for Staff
     - Create as many Routines as the Manager performs
+    - Create  generic Routines for other Staff
     - Provide as much information in Details as possible
     - Create Tasks if a Routine spawns of sub-Routines

-How To Initiate
-- Create as many Routines for the Manager as known i.e., Detail is relevant
-- Create as many ongoing Projects as known

 Meetings with direct reports
 A direct report is a Staff who reports to the Manager.
 The Tracker can help staging such meetings:
-- Filter on: Group the Staff is part of (incl "_all" ) and on Staff = "_all" or Staff name.
+- Filter on: Group the Staff is part of (incl "_all" ) and on Staff = "_all" or Staff name or if set up, use Tag = "contains name of Staff"
 - Run through all Routines and Projects applicable to the Staff
 - Update existing items' Status, add Notes and/or Tasks or update the Status of existing Tasks.
 - Add new Routines and Projects if relevant

 ### MSS Reporting
 MSS has built-in capabilities for *Reporting* using Pivot Tables.
 There are many different options for reporting.
-The logic used in [MSS Note Management] is a key feature on MSS Reporting.

 *********************************************